 As peak pest season rolls around and your home and yard are under siege by tiny flying insects, you might be tempted to chalk up your bug battles to be against gnats.
 But that isn’t necessarily the case.
 Did you know that gnats aren’t actually a type of pest?
 In fact, the term “gnat” encompasses a variety of annoying species that take over the outdoors by swarm every spring and summer.

 Though these pests seem impossible to get rid of, there is hope.
 However, dealing with each of these different species requires different pest prevention and control tactics.
-As experts in mosquito and gnat control, we are breaking down everything you need to know about “gnats” so that you can identify the invader and implement the best pest management strategies!
+As experts in mosquito and gnat control, we are breaking down the gnat facts you need to know so that you can identify the invader and implement the best pest management strategies!

 Gnat Facts 101: Know Your Enemy